sandesh300/DevSecOps-Pipeline-on-AWS-EKS/README.md

 ---

-## Step 5: Build and Push Docker Image
+## Step 5: Building and Pushing Docker Image

 1. **Build the Docker Image:**